cits3007/cits3007.github.io/assets/lectures/lect06--analysis.md

 ### Compromises

-They could also be sound or complete "up to certain assumptions".
+They might also require certain assumptions about the code.

 e.g. A static analyser might be sound, when detecting some property of Java programs, *as long the program doesn't use reflection*.\